 Federal Direct Consolidation

-The major advantage of federal loan consolidation is that you get to keep all of the perks associated with federal loans.
-These perks include income-driven repayment plans and student loan forgiveness.
-Another advantage of the federal loan consolidation process is that anybody can do it.
-There are no credit or income requirements.
+The main benefit of federal loan consolidation is that you keep all the federal loan benefits, such as income-driven repayment plans and student loan forgiveness.
+Plus, anyone can consolidate their federal loans without needing to meet credit or income criteria.

 The downside is that consolidating your federal loans doesn’t lower your interest rate.
 It just groups your loans.
 The goal behind a federal consolidation is to gain eligibility for preferred federal programs.